 Rudolf Dassler established his own shoe company Puma Schuhfabrik Rudolf Dassler, initially named Ruda, in 1948.
 The company was eventually called merely as Puma.

-Over the years Puma diversified its shoe offerings from football shoes to running shoes and more recently sneakers.
+Over the years Puma diversified its shoe offerings from soccer shoes to running shoes and more recently sneakers.
 Because of the full range of shoes developed by Puma over the years, they embarked on releasing retro versions of their famous designs over the years.

 One shoe that has made a comeback is the retro released Puma Sky Hi FG which first debuted in 1980 as a basketball sneaker.
 Just about the time when all other shoe brands have been releasing their basketball shoes, Puma released this high-top sneaker in its full grain leather upper ready to conquer the court.
 However, over the years, the design of the 1980s basketball sneaker was overshadowed by other famous basketball kicks from other brands.